Reduce Workplace Injuries with a Pre-work Warm-up Routine

 Did you know that doing a pre-work warm-up with your employees can reduce musculoskeletal-related injuries?
 A literature review by Kohler found that in one company a 7-minute stretching routine done 2 times a day with employees resulted in a 62% decrease in the number of medical department visits related to work-related musculoskeletal disorders.

 Musculoskeletal disorders, or MSDs, are the leading cause of pain and disability in the workplace today.
 The question is not if you should be doing a pre-work stretching program with your employees.
-The question is actually why aren’t you doing it?
+The question is actually why aren’t you doing it as part of an early intervention program?

 Why are Pre-Shift Warm-up Exercises Beneficial?